 For instance, because of technological advancements, I am typing this article on my laptop and relaying a message to the whole world.
 Maybe without the advancement, I’ll be telling tales by moonlight to a few dozen people.
 Maybe I’ll be looking to the stars to determine when to sow or harvest, or the sun to give me the time of day or talking drums to send out messages far and wide.

 One thing is clear though, what happened has shaped the world in no small way in making it become one global village and with the benefit of hindsight, it all didn’t work out too badly.

-Whilst conditions are much better than what it was four centuries ago, today’s elite and overtly wealthy in some of the colonised territories, majorly in developing Africa, still exploit their individual nations.
+Whilst conditions are much better than what it was four centuries ago, today’s elite and overtly wealthy in some of the colonized territories, majorly in developing Africa, still exploit their individual nations.

 The past strife in Rwanda is an example of the negative effects of colonialism.
 It was a fall-out from a situation where colonialists felt one group was better than the other and subsequently, created a situation where one tribe felt more superior than the other.
 The result?
 A genocide that left different factions fighting for supreme power.

 The past is the past, and hopefully, we’ve learned from it.
-Instead of clamouring for Britain to apologise for its role in Colonialisation, the world needs to move on in its quest to make this planet a better place for all.
+Instead of clamouring for apologies, the world needs to move on in its quest to make this planet a better place for us all.

 © 2018 artsofthetimes

 artsofthetimes (author) on April 19, 2018: